-Virgin Hyperloop has released a new video that shows what the experience of traveling inside a cabin in a vacuum tube at dizzying speeds could one day be.
+Virgin Hyperloop has released a new video showing what the experience of traveling inside a cabin in a “vacuum” tube at dizzying speeds could one day be like.

 It is an ambitious vision of the future of transport.
 The conceptual video showing how Hyperloop will travel goes through every step of the travel process, from check-in to disembarking.